SePrAnd/seprand.github.io/content/articles/best-user-profile-setup.md

 There is also the option to use the Private Space feature as an alternative to using a secondary user profile.
 This is a special type of profile nested under the owner profile.
 Apps in the Private Space and owner profile can be accessed simultaneously.
 Note that, currently, there's a limit of one Private Space and it can only be in the owner profile.
 Also, the clipboard is shared between the owner profile and the Private Space, which is a significant vector for data to leak if not operated carefully.

 For users who want an additional nested profile, it's possible to also use a work profile managed by apps like Insular or Island.
-Private Space and work profiles are very similar, but Private Space has better OS integraion and isolation, so Private Space is recommended by GrapheneOS over work profiles if possible.
+Private Space and work profiles are very similar, but Private Space has better OS integration and isolation, so Private Space is recommended by GrapheneOS over work profiles if possible.

 ## Final Thoughts